onc-healthit/inferno-community/README.md

 Please see the file [deployment-configuration.md](https://github.com/siteadmin/inferno/blob/master/deployment-configuration.md) for details.

+### Reference Implementation

+While it is recommended that users install Inferno locally, a reference implementation of Inferno is hosted at https://inferno.healthit.gov

+Users that would like to try out Inferno before installing locally can use that reference implementation, but should be forewarned that the database will be periodically refreshed and there is no guarantee that previous test runs will be available in perpetuity.

 ## Supported Browsers

 Inferno has been tested on the latest versions of Chrome, Firefox, Safari, and Edge.
 Internet Explorer is not supported at this time.